 Massaging stretch mark cream into your skin may also improve your results.(5) Massage boosts circulation, thereby helping your body deliver key nutrients and blood cells to the skin to help recovery.
 Press your fingertips into the affected area using moderate pressure for a few minutes every day.

 Stretch marks need consistent care.
-Once you start treatment, you’ll get the best results if you are consistent.
+Once you start treatment, be consistent.
 That means using the product religiously for at least several weeks to months.

 Be sure to use enough product and apply every day.
 It can help to leave the bottle or tube somewhere you can’t miss when you step out of the shower.
 You might leave it right by the sink or on your vanity table.